07 March V10 Paulet Island 5061 2000px

 Ulstein's cruise ships provide a smooth and comfortable ride, even in rough seas, thanks to the X-BOW design and zero-speed stabilisers.
 Passengers even report reduced seasickness.
 Minimal noise and vibrations ensure a peaceful onboard environment.

-The spacious X-BOW shape allows for exciting recreational opportunities, such as bow and underwater lounges and explorer wings, offering spectacular views and a closer connection to nature.
+The spacious X-BOW shape allows for exciting recreational opportunities, such as bow lounges and explorer wings, offering spectacular views and a closer connection to nature.

 3. On-board logistics